Snawoot/postfix-mta-sts-resolver/README.md

 ### Common installation notes

-See also [contrib/README.md](contrib/README.md) for RHEL/OEL/Centos notes.
+See also [contrib/README.md](contrib/README.md) for RHEL/OEL/Centos and FreeBSD notes.

 See [contrib/postfix-mta-sts.service](contrib/postfix-mta-sts.service) for example of systemd unit file suitable to run daemon under systemd control.